-a.
-The provisions of this LOU to the current Collective Agreement will continue from date of signing and through each renewal Collective Agreement occurring during the term of this LOU, and shall remain in force and enforceable until December 31, 2032, notwithstanding the status (enforceability) of any Collective Agreement to which it may be appended.
+2.1 The provisions of this LOU to the current collective agreement will continue from date of signing and through each renewal collective agreement occurring during the term of this LOU, and shall remain in force and enforceable until December 31, 2032, notwithstanding the status (enforceability) of any collective agreement to which it may be appended.
 This LOU may be modified only on the mutual consent of the parties in writing.
-In the final thirty (30) days of the Collective Agreement, either party has the option to provide written notice that shall terminate this Nuclear Appendix.
-It is understood that such termination may be a bargaining item for future Collective Agreement renewals.
+In the final thirty (30) days of the collective agreement, either party has the option to provide written notice that shall terminate this Nuclear Appendix.
+It is understood that such termination may be a bargaining item for future collective agreement renewals.

-Article 3.0 No Strike and/or Lockout During the Term of Agreement a.
-CUSW will not run an organizing campaign, including a displacement application ("raiding"), on OPG property for the duration of this LOU.
+Article 3.0 No Strike and/or Lockout During the Term of Agreement